‘Terse as virulent hermaphrodites’: middlebrow representations of modernist poets in the 1920s.

 Wordsworth is appealed to, yet in this piece, Wordsworth is taken for granted; he has become part of the comfortably known, offering not the shock of the new but the comfort of familiarity.
 Isn’t Knox condescending to Wordsworth almost as much as to the modernists?

 Something similar is happening in Buchan.
-Heritage’s verse is criticised by Dickson McCann, with his comfy anthology of traditional poetry.
+The viewpoint he uses to criticise Heritage’s verse is that of Dickson McCann, with his comfy anthology of traditional poetry.

 Parody is an odd thing.
 It’s very hard to write a parody of a work that you do not in part admire, or at least a part of you admires it; maybe the best parodies come when one writer has very mixed feelings about another, and uses the genre to try to sort them out.